Book Review: The Great Gatsby by F. Scott Fitzgerald

 At the end of his freshman year, all subjects were poor.
 He was not stupid, but he was too lazy to be driven by others.
 His mother's family was very wealthy, but unfortunately, his grandfather died early, he had many children, and the huge family property was not much left when Fitzgerald was young.

 His father's business failed and he supported his family by working as a grocery seller for his brother-in-law's company.
-Although he was well fed, according to his father's status, he didn't have the chance to enter the social circle of upper-class children.
+Although he was well-fed, according to his father's status, he didn't have the chance to enter the social circle of upper-class children.
 He was just thinking of his grandfather's face, and he was often invited to play with him at every party.

 And as long as school and father are not mentioned, Fitzgerald is perfect.
 He was extremely handsome, the contours of his face even more beautiful than a woman's, his lips were sensitive and soft, and his pale blond hair was parted and carefully brushed back.
-During the years of his adolescence, he had developed a demeanor of his own, speaking with wit and sincerity.
+During years of his adolescence, he had developed a demeanor of his own, speaking with wit and sincerity.

 Ten years later he would describe himself in "The Great Gatsby": "He had a knowing smile—and more than that.
 It was a rare smile, with an expression of lasting kindness that you'll never see in a lifetime.
 Two or three times.
 It faces—or seems to be facing—the whole world of eternity for a moment, and then focuses on you with an irresistible preference for you.”

 This poetic description is naturally Exaggerated but appropriate.
-Years later Fitzgerald fell out with all the friends in the world, including his old friend Hemingway, his editor Maxwell Perkins... but all these friends are still in the memoir He talked about his natural demeanor and heroic spirit, and on the night of January 5, 1915, Sineva also felt the kind of preference that was focused on her in the face of the whole world.
+Years later Fitzgerald fell out with all their friends in the world, including his old friend Hemingway, and his editor Maxwell Perkins... but all these friends are still in the memoir He talked about his natural demeanor and heroic spirit, and on the night of January 5, 1915, Sineva also felt the kind of preference that was focused on her in the face of the whole world.

 On January 5, Fitzgerald returned to Princeton, and the Seine returned to Westover, Connecticut.
 On January 7, his first letter was expressly delivered to Seineva, signed "Temporarily Devotedly Yrs.", and her first reply arrived on January 11.
 In his hand, it was signed "Yours Fickely sometimes but Devotely at present" (Yours Fickely sometimes but Devotely at present...)